Testing

 The most important Catch2 feature in the Palace test suite is tags.
 When creating a test, you provide a name and a series of tags

 TEST_CASE("My name", "[MyFirstTag][MyOtherTag][Serial]"){ ... }Catch2 tags are typically used for filtering tests.
-Palace defines three special tags that control when tests execute based on the runtime environment:
+Palace defines two orthogonal axes of special tags:

 [Serial]tests run only with a single MPI process.
 Use this for tests that verify single-process behavior.[Parallel]tests run only when multiple MPI processes are available.
 Use this for tests that verify MPI operations, distributed computations, or inter-process communication.[GPU]tests run only when GPU devices are available.
 Use this for tests that are meaningful and interesting on GPU hardware.